uc-cdis/compose-services/README.md

     - `git pull`
     - `docker-compose pull` - pull the latest `gen3` Docker images
     - `bash ./creds_setup.sh`
     - edit the `postgres` service in `docker-compose.yaml` to stay on version `9.5` - a `9.6` server cannot read data saved by a `9.5` server.
-If you want to erase the data currently in the commons, and proceed with postgres `9.6`, then `docker-compose down -v` clears the old data.
+If you want to erase the data currently in the commons, and proceed with Postgres `9.6`, then `docker-compose down -v` clears the old data.
     - Set the settings in `Secrets/fence-config.yaml` - be sure to set the `client_secret` and `client_id` fields under `OPENID_CONNECT`.
     - ready to go: `docker-compose up -d`

 ### Some Database Info
-Database setup only has to occur the very first time you set up your local gen3 Docker Compose environment, as this docker-compose environment is configured to create a persistent volume for postgres.
+Database setup only has to occur the very first time you set up your local gen3 Docker Compose environment, as this docker-compose environment is configured to create a persistent volume for Postgres.
 The environment configuration is set up to automatically run setup scripts for the postgres container and set up the following:
   1. 3 databases
       - `metadata_db`
       - `fence_db`